 To confuse matters further, many official sources count ‘sleeping through the night’ as a baby sleeping a five-hour stretch in the night – far from the 8pm to 6am duration you might be hoping for.

 Once your baby starts sleeping through the night, they can still be affected by teething, illnesses and developmental leaps for years to come, which can cause them to wake up in the night again.

 Although it’s tough, try to remember that night waking is completely biologically normal for babies and young children.

-What are the best ways to soothe a baby to sleep?
+Ways to soothe a baby to sleep

 It can be incredibly frustrating as a new parent when your baby just doesn’t seem to want to go to sleep – especially if other parents in your NCT group seem to have a lot more luck with their little one’s bedtime.